Trial Summary

 About RECONNECT Phase 3 Fragile X Clinical Trial

-The study will consist of a screening visit and a combination of seven visits both onsite (face-to-face) and virtual.
+The study consists of a screening visit and a combination of seven visits both onsite (face-to-face) and virtual.
 The assignment of study drug or placebo will be done by a computer generated system and neither the study doctor, participant or their caregivers will know which treatment is being given to them.
 Parents/caregivers will be instructed on proper application of the gel tol be applied to clean, dry, intact skin of the upper arms/ shoulders.

 Blood samples will be collected for safety analysis of the gel.
 Additionally, the parents/caregivers and study doctor will be asked to complete some questionnaires for efficacy and safety assessment.